Skip to...

 3. Southern California Zone: The first Saturday in February extending for 2 days.

-4. Colorado River Zone: The Saturday following the closing of waterfowl season extending for 2 days.
+4. Colorado River Zone: The second Saturday in February extending for 2 days.

 5. Balance of State Zone: The first Saturday in February extending for 2 days.